 Secondly, trim your eyebrows.
 This one’s not just for the girls either!
 This doesn’t mean you need to shape them, just shave the hair between your brows and above them so that you look presentable.

-Fortunately, dressing better has the added benefit of making you feel better about yourself and when you feel better about yourself you’re likely to work better to.
-See, fashion and style isn’t all artsy, it has some real-world applications too!
+Fortunately, your appearance has the added benefit of making you feel better about yourself, and when you feel better about yourself you’re likely to work better too.
+See, fashion and style aren’t all artsy, it has some real-world applications too!